Robert Gambier Bolton's Ghosts in Solid Form

 Robert Gambier Bolton

-In 1914 was published the first edition of Ghosts in Solid Form, a booklet in which Gambier Bolton (1854-1928) explained his research methods and showed the results of seven years of experiments (with different mediums) on materialization phenomena.
+In 1914 was published the first edition of Ghosts in Solid Form, a booklet in which Robert Gambier Bolton (1854-1928) explained his research methods and showed the results of seven years of experiments (with different mediums) on materialization phenomena.
 It is a remarkable text, not only because it shows phenomena observed by the author in first person, but especially because it defines with particular care all the precautions that researchers should take to rule out any possibility of fraud.
 The initial quote of the book: «A single grain of solid fact is worth ten tons of theory», is symptomatic of the pragmatic attitude of Bolton in the face of events for which he believed he had to guarantee, first of all, the objective reality of the phenomena investigated.
 Gambier Bolton was a naturalist photographer and a zoologist: a member of the Royal Geographical Society and Zoological Society, he also was chairman of the Psychological Society.
 He traveled in many countries, publishing several books that documented the life of animals (his main interest), as well as human uses and customs (his studies on tattoos are famous).
 The collections of his shots taken on the field are still sought after by collectors and present in the archives of important institutions such as the British Museum in London.
 His life was that of an active esquire of a wealthy family, of excellent education.
 In 1893-94 he accompanied the Duke of Newcastle in a scientific-cultural expedition that went around the world.

 A pragmatic experimenter

 As for the reasons that induced Bolton to study materializations, it should be remembered that the interest in spiritic phenomena was widespread in the English upper class of the time.
 The various cycles of séances he attended were to be located in the years around 1900, probably between 1896 and 1908.
-The aim he pursued was essentially pragmatic: he intended to write a kind of manual on the methods of investigation to which researchers in the specific field of materializations would have to stick to, so that the results obtained could be considered proof of fraud, deception or complicity.
+The aim he pursued was essentially pragmatic: he intended to write a kind of manual on the methods of investigation to which researchers in the specific field of materializations would have to stick to, so that the results obtained could be considered proof against fraud, deception or complicity.
 The materialized entities referred to by distinguished scientists like, among others, William Crookes or Alfred Russel Wallace, represented for Bolton the most extraordinary and the most mysterious among the phenomena to which a researcher of the wonders of nature could assist: it was in fact the possibility that, under certain conditions of light, temperature and environment, and through the mediation of particularly gifted persons of both sexes (which Bolton preferred to call sensitives rather than mediums), entities existing in a distinct and separate dimension from ours could manifest themselves on the physical plane in temporary bodies whose origin remained mysterious.
-Compared with this possibility – Bolton argued – even the most extraordinary natural phenomena, such as procreation and growth of living organisms, turn pale, if it is true that we can find ourselves in front of a perfectly formed human body, equipped with functioning vital organs, and temporarily inhabited by a thinking entity, able to see, hear, touch, feel and smell: a physical body, therefore, that can be touched, weighed, measured and photographed.
-In fact, these were the results of the investigations and experiments performed, and what was deemed impossible was then declared possible, however inexplicable.
+Compared with this possibility – Bolton argued – even the most extraordinary natural phenomena, such as procreation and growth of living organisms, fade, if it is true that we can find ourselves in front of a perfectly formed human body, equipped with functioning vital organs, and temporarily inhabited by a thinking entity, able to see, hear, touch, feel and smell: a physical body, therefore, that can be touched, weighed, measured and photographed.
+Indeed, these were the results of the investigations and experiments carried out by him, and what was deemed impossible was then declared possible, however inexplicable.

 Difficult to disagree with Bolton when he says that, once he has become aware of these phenomena, a researcher finds himself faced with a problem that deserves to be investigated in depth and with the utmost attention.
 He himself, being a man of action, decided to put aside all other tasks to devote all his time and energy – for years, if necessary – to a critical examination of what was claimed about materializations.
 His commitment was simply to confirm or refute the facts beyond any reasonable doubt, and nothing else.
 The result of seven years of passionate research – as Bolton referred to at the beginning of his book, anticipating his conclusions – was the full confirmation of the reality of materialization phenomena.